EmilDimov93/Meadow/README.md

 Meadow 3.0: Changed two-dimensional array from f[][] to m[][] for simplicity.
 Added a1, a2, a3, a4 and a5 to help you change the symbols used without having to edit the code.
 Minor changes in code.

 Meadow 4.0: Compatibility with both C and C++ again.
-Changed a1, a2, a3, a4 and a5 to ma1, ma2, ma3, ma4 and ma5 so it does not get consfused other variables that you have named that way.
+Changed a1, a2, a3, a4 and a5 to ma1, ma2, ma3, ma4 and ma5 so it does not confuse other variables that you have named that way.
 Added mclear(); function.

 Currently working on: Fill function and use of dynamic memory